 • Sowing depth: 1 cm

-• Time to bloom: after 8 to 10 weeks
+• Time to flower: from 8 to 10 weeks

-• Sunlight: can grow in both sun and shade
+• Sunlight: grows in sun or partial shade

 What do you need to grow sunflowers yourself?